A new creative hub for Medway

 The immersive digital studio will provide cutting-edge technologies and allow students, businesses and academics to innovate and experiment with a range of technologies such as artificial intelligence, virtual and augmented reality, virtual production, generative art work biomechanics, motion capture, animation, immersive audio and 3D holographics.
 The possible applications of this technology across the creative and cultural industries are vast and the Docking Station aims to put Medway at the forefront of research and innovation into digital immersive experiences.

-A RIBA design competition has been completed and multi-award winning architectural practice specialising in sustainability, heritage architecture, and placemaking, Fielden Clegg Bradley Studios have been selected and further design work will begin soon.
+A RIBA design competition has been completed and multi-award winning architectural practice specialising in sustainability, heritage architecture, and placemaking, Feilden Clegg Bradley Studios have been selected and design work is progressing.

 The Docking Station is supported by Cultural Development Fund investment from the Department for Digital, Culture, Media and Sport, through Creative Estuary, a four-year, multi-partner programme led by the University of Kent, which aims to transform 60 miles of the Thames Estuary across Essex and Kent into one of the most exciting cultural hubs in the world.
 Creative Estuary funding has kick-started project development by enabling the completion of feasibility studies and paving the way for further investment.
 Medway Council have recently secured a £5.6 million share of the Government’s Levelling Up Fund for the project.